 Neuropsychological Testing (additional cost)

-Neuropsychological testing will be utilized as indicated, to evaluate the possibility of brain damage due to head trauma, concussions, asphyxiation, medical problems, complicated birth, severe drug use, or other problems which may have impacted brain or neurological functioning.
-Results from this testing may result in a recommendation for evaluation by a neurologist, which may include medical tests such as CT or MRI scans.
+Specific neuropsychological testing with a neurologist or neuropsychologist will be utilized as indicated, to evaluate the possibility of brain damage due to head trauma, concussions, asphyxiation, medical problems, complicated birth, or other problems which may have impacted brain or neurological functioning, or have contributed to a sudden or remarkable decline in functioning.
+Results from this testing may result in a recommendation for medical tests such as CT or MRI scans.
 Tests include: Bender Visual-Motor Gestalt Test, Neurological Mental Status Exam, Halstead-Reitan, Rey Complex Figure Test, Dellis Kaplan Executive Function System, and many others.
 Some neuropsychological tests may be included as part of the psycho-educational test battery.

 Other Available Test Batteries (additional cost)